MMullen4/pw-generate/README.md

 Password Generator

 ## Description
 This program prompts the user as to what length password they desire (from 8 to 128 characters), as well as what types of characters they want included into the password.
-Invalid password lengths or not accepting any characters will terminate the program.
+Invalid password lengths or not accepting any characters will terminate the generation of a password.
+The only characters included will be those specified by the user.

 ## Badges